First statute of the IMRO: Gallery

-Statute of the BRCC used as a model for the IMRO's first statute.
+Cover of the statute of the BRCC used as a model for the IMRO's first statute.
 This statute was drawn up in Bucharest in 1872.
 Its authors were Vasil Levski and Lyuben Karavelov.
 In the middle is depicted a lion, standing enraged over a broken Ottoman flag and torn rings of iron chain.

 Cover of the statute of the BMARC.
 Above is an inscription "statute" with the name of the organization below.
 In the middle is a picture with a seated woman.
 In her right hand she holds a flag where it is written "Svoboda ili smart".
 Below is depicted a lion wearing a crown.

 Cover of the Regulations of the BMARC published firstly in Skopje in 1961.
 According to Hristo Karamandzhukov (1876-1952), they continued to be used even after 1902 in the Smolyan-Xanthi revolutionary subdistrict.